 Students will require at least five grade 4 or above at GCSE or equivalent; sound mathematics and English language skills, coupled with a strong ability to work independently are desirable.
 Sound mathematics is particularly important for the accounting and finance aspects of the course.
-A level business studies is open to anyone regardless of whether or not they have studied the GCSE course
+A level business studies is open to anyone regardless of whether or not they have studied the GCSE course understanding of how individuals and organisations are affected by and respond to business issues.
+AO2: Apply knowledge and understanding to various business contexts to show how individuals and organisations are affected by and respond to issues.

 The exams will measure how well students have achieved the following assessment objectives.

-AO1: Demonstrate knowledge of terms, concepts, theories, methods and models to show an understanding of how individuals and organisations are affected by and respond to business issues.
+AO1: Demonstrate knowledge of terms, concepts, theories, methods and models to show an